**SPONSORS: For sponsor/exhibitor related questions contact sponsorship@hispanicizeEvent.com or call 203.364.4779. **

 What happens if I lose my event badge?
 If you lose your badge, please visit the registration desk and show your photo ID to be issued a replacement badge.

 Do I have to wear my Hispanicize badge for all event activities?
 Yes.
 In order to ensure the security and safety of all event attendees and our sponsors, event organizers are strictly enforcing that anyone entering event facilities and off-site events MUST be registered and be wearing a badge.
+Anyone not wearing a badge will be asked to leave.

-ACCOMMODATION & TRAVEL QUESTIONS
+ACCOMMODATION & TRAVEL QUESTIONS:

 Where will Hispanicize 2014 be held?
 Hispanicize 2014 is being held at the InterContinental Hotel in Downtown Miami.